How to Fix Memory Card Errors: The Definitive Guide

 (Last updated: July 31, 2017 | Editor's Note: This post has been revamped for accuracy and comprehensiveness.)

 Having a tiny memory card with your camera or phone is great.
 All your beautiful photographs are stored digitally on a card almost as small as your thumbnail.

-But now the card shows an error in your device, or in a computer when it's connected.
-Are your photos gone?
+But now the card shows an error in your camera, or in a computer when it's connected.
+Are my photos and videos gone?
+You wondered.

 You are not alone...

-Fortunately, I was able to fix that memory card error with the help of fellow photographers active online.
-I can't say enough about how helpful they were.
+Fortunately, I was able to fix that card error with the help of fellow photographers active online.
+I appreciate enough about how helpful they were.
 My journey was not that smooth, though.
-It took me tons of effort to find fixes that actually work.
+It took me tons of effort to find fixes that actually worked out.

-That's why I've created this guide.
-It breaks down all types of memory card errors, with relevant repair solutions from authorities you can rely on.
+That's why I decided to create this guide -- breaking down all types of possible card errors, with relevant repair solutions from authorities you can count on.

-Use the Table of Contents below to navigate to the chapter most helpful to you.
-Don't forget to check out the bonus tips to protect the card and data contributed by experienced photographers.
+Use the Table of Contents below to better navigate yourself to the right chapter.
+Don't forget to check out the bonus tips on how to avoid card errors, contributed by experienced photographers.

 Memory Card Locked or Write Protected